netdata/netdata/docs/netdata-agent/README.md

 2. **Automation**: Netdata is designed to automate most of the process of setting up and running an observability solution.
 It is designed to instantly provide comprehensive dashboards and fully automated alerts, with zero configuration.

 3. **High Fidelity Monitoring**: Netdata was born from our need to kill the console for observability.
-So, it provides metrics and logs in the same granularity and fidelity console tools do, but also comes with tools that go beyond metrics and logs, to provide a holistic view of the monitored infrastructure (e.g. check [Top Monitoring](/docs/top-monitoring-netdata-functions.md)).
+So, it provides metrics and logs in the same granularity and fidelity console tools do, but also comes with tools that go beyond metrics and logs, to provide a holistic view of the monitored infrastructure (e.g., check [Top Monitoring](/docs/top-monitoring-netdata-functions.md)).

 4. **Minimal impact on monitored systems and applications**: Netdata has been designed to have a minimal impact on the monitored systems and their applications.
 There are [independent studies](https://www.ivanomalavolta.com/files/papers/ICSOC_2023.pdf) reporting that Netdata excels in CPU usage, RAM utilization, Execution Time and the impact Netdata has on monitored applications and containers.